- Brand name

 There is no information on the use of Celebrex during pregnancy.

-Celebrex may affect your developing baby if taken in the last 3 months of pregnancy.
+Celebrex may affect your developing baby if taken during pregnancy.

 - liver or kidney problems

 - asthma, hives, itching, skin rash or a runny nose